 A new vendor calls to present their services.
-Natural reaction, brush aside the salesperson – knowing how unpleasant it is to vet a supplier (let alone two or more).
+A natural reaction, brush aside the salesperson – knowing how unpleasant it is to vet a supplier (let alone two or more).
 After all – you already have one that satisfies your needs!
 I, myself have hit “delete” before listening to the caller’s voicemail.
 Then – one day I listened – causing me to open my mind.
 On one returned call, I learned of an interesting opportunity.
 Another returned call introduced me to a company I never knew existed – and with a little digging, I find out they had great services.
-My main takeaway from voice mails are – some good ideas and others – not so good.
-Bottom-line: I now listen to all, few get a call back, yet, I still listen.
+My main takeaway from voice mails is – some good ideas and others – not so good.
+Bottom line: I now listen to all, few get a callback, yet, I still listen.

 Before calling back, I have to VET this potential vendor.
 I am always on the lookout for methods that can simplify and expedite the VETTING process.